This article was last updated by on

 Cover Crops

-Cover plants are the crops that boost soil nutrients, contain weeds and wild grasses, and also repel pests.
+Cover plants are crops that boost soil nutrients, contain weeds and wild grasses, and also repel pests.

 Well, I certainly wanted my Blueberry companions to provide the above features.
 So, I planted cover crops like clover, peanuts, peas, and soybeans around them.